w3c/testtwf-website/docs/github-101.md

 review is to work together to create the best possible set of tests for the web platform.

-<span id="praccepted" class="toc"></span>
-## When Pull Request is Accepted
+## Cleanup
 Once your pull request has been accepted, you will be notified in the GitHub UI and you may get an email.
 At this point, your changes have been merged into the main test repository.
 You do not need to take any further action on the test but you should delete your branch.
 This can easily be done in the GitHub UI by navigating to the pull requests and clicking the 'Delete Branch' button.